 What plans are available: FWD offers three car insurance plans: Classic (cheapest), Executive and Prestige (most expensive).
 They cover roughly the same things, but to different claim limits.
 So unless your car is very expensive, a Classic plan should be sufficient for most Singaporean drivers.

-All of FWD’s car insurance plans come with 24/7 roadside assistance service, personal accident benefits and all the other nice-to-haves, so you can rest assured knowing the coverage is adequate.
+All of FWD’s car insurance plans come with 24/7 roadside assistance service, medical expenses coverage in case of a car accident and all the other nice-to-haves, so you can rest assured knowing the coverage is adequate.

 Note that FWD plans allow only repairs at the 10+ FWD authorised workshops.
 If you want the ‘any workshop’ option, you’ll have to select it as a paid add-on.

-Available promotions: FWD offers a ‘lifetime NCD guarantee’ once your No Claim Discount hits 50% — you can retain your 50% discount as long as you renew with FWD.
+FWD also offers a ‘lifetime NCD guarantee’ once your No Claim Discount hits 50% — you can retain your 50% discount as long as you renew with FWD.

-You can opt to pay for your car insurance in instalments with a DBS/POSB or OCBC card.
+You can opt to pay for your car insurance in instalments with a DBS/POSB Mastercard or Visa Credit Card.

 Why it’s good: Car insurance providers do insure ‘young and inexperienced drivers’, but impose a much higher excess (amount you pay out of pocket for repairs) if they are involved in an accident.
 This might be off-putting for young drivers and newbies who just got their licenses.